rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ### [Dwarf Seeks Fortune][dsf-github]

 [![Dwarf Seeks Fortune](dwarf_seeks_fortune.png)][dsf-github]
-_Collect all keys to unlock the door to the next level._
+_Collect all keys to unlock the door to the next level_

 [Dwarf Seeks Fortune][dsf-github] is a puzzle-platformer made with the Amethyst game engine.
 Its developer, Jazarro, has partnered with the Amethyst organization